CONP-PCNO/conp-dataset/tests/README.md

 The current test suite cover a broad range of components for dataset to work properly.
 Unfortunately, there are components that are hard to test in real environment such as downloading files from live servers.
 <br/>
 For this reason, we opted to allow test to be flaky.
-That is, when a test fail it will rerun up to 3 times.
+That is, when a test fails it will rerun up to 3 times.
 There is a 5 seconds delay between rerun of failures.
-Furthermore, to avoid datalad command to conflict during a dataset installation, an instruction to install a dataset will be queue if this dataset is already installing.
+Furthermore, to avoid Datalad command to conflict during a dataset installation, an instruction to install a dataset will be queued if this dataset is already installing.

 ### Empty dataset